 Our Reconciliation Action Plan with Indigenous Peoples

-While various programs and initiatives to benefit Indigenous Peoples have been in place for many years across Agnico Eagle’s operations, the RAP represents an important step in integrating these activities into a central, comprehensive strategy.
+While various programs and initiatives to benefit Indigenous Peoples have been in place for many years across Agnico Eagle’s operations, the Reconciliation Action Plan represents an important step in integrating these activities into a central, comprehensive strategy.
 It serves as a tool to enhance our efforts toward reconciliation, enabling effective implementation, continuous monitoring and the flexibility to adapt as needed.
-Importantly, the RAP complements and strengthens our existing efforts and partnerships, providing opportunities to learn, adapt and leverage successful approaches across our operations.
+Importantly, the Plan complements and strengthens our existing efforts and partnerships, providing opportunities to learn, adapt and leverage successful approaches across our operations.

 Reconciliation demands a deliberate, sustained effort toward responsible and respectful practices.
-This effort is guided by the pillars and commitments outlined in the RAP.
+This effort is guided by the pillars and commitments outlined in the Plan.

-Our Company’s Reconciliation Action Plan is available in English (Canada), English (Australia), French and Inuktitut, while a quick guide version is available in these same languages as well as in Spanish, Finnish, Inuinnaqtun, Cree and Anishinaabe.
+Our Company’s Reconciliation Action Plan is available in English, French and Inuktitut, while a quick guide version and our Progress Report are available in these same languages as well as in Spanish, Finnish, Inuinnaqtun, Cree and Anishinaabe.
 Visit our Document Centre to access all versions.